Multiple Keys Editing Function

 Specify a selection range

-Next, we will explain how to set up a selection range and partially set the draw order.
+Next, we will explain how to partially set the draw order, referring to the keyframes in the red frame in the figure below.

 As an example, we will use a model in which the blinking behavior can be switched between normal and smiling parameters.